MyFirstBitcoin/Bitcoin-Mining/README.md

 - **:gear: What is Bitcoin Mining?** Discover the role of mining in maintaining and securing the Bitcoin blockchain, contributing to its decentralization.
 - **:hammer: Mining Hardware Basics** Get familiar with the types of hardware used in mining and their purposes.
 - **:computer: Mining Software Overview** Learn about the software that miners use to connect to the blockchain and their functionalities.
-- **:link: Understanding Mining Pools** Explanation of how mining pools work and their benefits, including how they support the network's decentralization.
+- **:factory: Mining Industry Overview**: Dive into the broader mining industry, understanding the various components that make up the ecosystem.
+How mining technology has evolved, the role of major mining operations, and their impact on network security and decentralization.
 - **:battery: Energy and Efficiency** Insight into the energy consumption of mining and how it impacts efficiency.

 This curriculum aims to demystify the technical aspects of Bitcoin mining and provide a solid foundational knowledge.